Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/AmazonRoute53.md

 ## Simple policy
 - Point a domain to a single, simple resource.
+- Use a [simple routing policy](https://aws.amazon.com/premiumsupport/knowledge-center/multivalue-versus-simple-policies/) for traffic that requires only standard DNS records and that doesn't require special options such as weighted routing or latency routing.
+- For example, use simple routing when you need to route traffic to a single resource.
+- You can't use multiple records of the same name and type with simple routing.
+- However, a single record can contain multiple values (such as IP addresses).

 ## :star: Latency Based Routing
 - Latency Based Routing utilizes [latency measurements between networks and AWS data centers](../../1_HLDDesignComponents/0_SystemGlossaries/LatencyThroughput.md).